GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 · This program is funded with Community Development Block Grants (CDBG) provided by the U.S. Department of Housing and Urban Development (HUD).
 As such, the program is subject to federal regulation and review by federal.

 · Please note: businesses are qualified at the federal level based on household earnings of the census block in which they are located.
-Businesses in the Wallhaven and Ellet districts do not qualify for the Matching Façade Grant.
+Businesses in the Wallhaven district do not qualify for the Matching Façade Grant.

 Program Eligibility and Application

 · Owners of business property in specified Great Streets areas are eligible to apply for financial assistance under this program.
-Preference is given to established businesses.
 All applicants must be pre-qualified by the City to receive assistance according to Federal guidelines.
 Applications will be ranked based on pre-determined criteria provided on page 16 of this packet.
 It is not guaranteed that all applicants will receive assistance.

 · Property owners must be current on taxes OR have been making faithful payments for six months prior to applying.
 Property owners must continue to make faithful payments and/or stay current on taxes until the project is completed.